 Not everyone experiences paranormal activity at this hotel, but room 636 is said to be haunted.

-Again, if you will be here, better have your room’s lights on at night.
+Again, if you will be here, you better have your room’s lights on at night.

 Littlefield house derived its name from the original owner of the facility, a lady who wouldn’t leave her house.
 It is a part of the University of Texas Austin and not a private hotel.